danielmeijer/trazeo-web/README.md

 ============
 - php 5.4 or more
 - php-mbstring extension: ```sudo apt-get install php5.6-mbstring```
+- mysql 5.5 (error in 5.6 or superior)

 Turn on RabbitMQ (to proccess messages in Background)
 =====================================================